Miladeb77/Y2_Genepanel_project/README.md

 ### Database Paths

--  Defined in ./config/app_config.json.
+-  Defined in ./configuration/app_config.json.

 -  Make sure patient_db_path points to a valid SQLite file with a patient_data table.

--  Panel_dir must contain your PanelApp .db files (named like panelapp_vYYYYMMDD.db).
+-  Panel_dir must contain your PanelApp .db files (named like panelapp_vYYYYMMDD.db) and the archived databases ending with .gz.

 ### Valid R-codes File